 The fat rear tyre offers a superhero-like grip that never gives up even if you manage to plough the tarmac out with the pegs.
 The reason why I dared to go all-out on the Diavel 1260 S is that I had the safety net of the electronics to fall back on.
 These include Bosch cornering ABS EVO and Ducati Traction Control and the wheelie control.
 The Brembo need a special mention here as they offer excellent bite, as the Bosch system gives the rider confidence to brake hard without the bike going out of control.
 Having said that, the bulk, long wheelbase, and the wide turning radius do make managing the bike around parking lots and during U-turns quite a handful.
 The ride, too, seemed to be on the firmer side on the European roads.
 We’ll have to ride the Diavel on our roads to see how it fares.

-The Ducati Diavel 1260 S will be launched in India around the 25th July and it is expected to demand a premium over the existing model which is priced around Rs 15 lakh.
-With all the new tech and features, our guess is around Rs 17 lakh, making this head-turner one of the best options for those who want something fast, with a whiff of cruiser appeal and comfort.
+Ducati have launched the Diavel 1260 and the Diavel 1260 S in India priced at Rs 17.70 lakh and 19.25 lakh (ex-showroom) respectively.
+With all the new tech, features and the uber-cool design this head-turner is one of the best options for those who want something fast, with a whiff of cruiser appeal and comfort.
 (Also read: Big Boy Toyz Offers Massive Discount on the Ducati Diavel)